Mat-byte/exercism-2022/README.md

 All the exercises were programmed in the class [zcl_exercism_test](https://github.com/Mat-byte/exercism-2022/blob/main/src/zcl_exercism_test.clas.abap).
 <br>
-Every method is an exercise.
+Every class is an exercise.
 Identified by the ABAP Docs ✏️

 You can find more information in: [https://github.com/exercism/abap](https://github.com/exercism/abap)